 The Art of Photography

-This full-day beginner photography workshop is for those who are brand new to digital photography or DSLR cameras.
-If you have been taking pictures for a while with a point & shoot camera (or using full auto mode on your DSLR) and are ready to expand on your skills, this Digital Camera DSLR Crash Course is perfect for you.Details
+Digital Photography Basics at REDred Photo School is a comprehensive, 4-day digital photography course covering everything you need to start taking better pictures right away.
+Whether you’re starting out with your first digital camera or If you have been taking pictures for a while with a point & shoot camera (or using full auto mode on your DSLR) and are ready to expand on your skills, this Digital Photography Basics course is just the ticket.Details